argonjs/design-tools/_aframe/part02.md

 > Download [Argon4](http://argonjs.io/argon-app) and the [Tutorial Source Code](https://github.com/argonjs/design-aids/tree/gh-pages/code). <br> This tutorial uses the *basic* and *resources* directories.<br> **[Demo in Argon4](https://github.com/argonjs/design-aids/tree/gh-pages/code/basic/)**

 Argon-aframe is built on top of the aframe framework and allows you to make use of much of the exisitng aframe code.
 We will not go through aframe itself.
 For an explanation of the aframe entities, please consult the [aframe documentation](https://aframe.io/docs/0.3.0/introduction/).
-Instead, we will start by showing you how easy it is to "wrap" argon-aframe around aframe itself.
+Instead, we will start by showing you how easy it is to "wrap" Argon-aframe around aframe itself.

 Here is the code for the Hello World example in aframe itself: